frendjuke/Rev_TeamRabbit2_2025/README.md

 Move or extract .vl2 (paths on) to Tribes2/GameData/base directory

-To enjoy TR2, we recommend trying the QuickStart tutorials https://www.youtube.com/playlist?list=PL-7GIKyxogQ4M3OynmlIy6XykJPYXIfRd
+To enjoy TR2, we recommend trying the JumpStart tutorials https://www.youtube.com/playlist?list=PL-7GIKyxogQ4M3OynmlIy6XykJPYXIfRd

 To host a TR2 server you will need [serverfilesherewillupdatelater:)]